Shapeways/ShapeJS-Example/README.md

 - Sometimes the demo will fail to generate a file correctly.
 Refresh and try again.
 - Sending a model that is too large may result in a model with a number of polygons too large for the ShapeJS server to process.
 This can be resolved by creating a smaller model, a simpler model, or increasing decimation.
 - Most browsers will track network requests which you can use to debug.

+Things left to do:
+- The API upload assumes hard coded access tokens.
+That flow needs to be completed.
+- More ShapeJS examples.